rdfioravanti/RideWise-MBTA-Application/README.md

+PLEASE READ FIRST
+For both the Front End and Back End servers, you must run the following command to ensure proper functionality: npm install

+Also, for the Front End you must run the following command to ensure Liv eMap functionality: npm install --save react-map-gl mapbox-gl

 # mern-user-skeleton
 This MERN stack implementation creates a small web application that lets users register, login, view a home page, and logout.